SapirBashan/Server_Movie_App_API/README.md

 - **Repository Pattern**: The application utilizes the Repository pattern to abstract data access and improve testability and code organization.
 - **Docker Support**: The Dockerfile provided allows for easy containerization and deployment of the application.

-- Certainly!
-Here's the updated section that includes the use of MongoDB for saving data:

 ## MongoDB Integration